Everything you need to know about your visit to The Weir Garden

 - There is a one-way route which circles the entire riverside garden, this route is rather steep and tree roots naturally protrude through the pathways.

-- The paths are mostly hard earth and stone.
+- The pathways are mostly hard earth and stone.

 - The walled garden is on a slope, making wheelchair access a little difficult.